gekklee/GraphShaggingBot/README.md

 ## Usage
 - Use the `/holdings` command in your Discord server to fetch and display your Trading212 holdings.
+- Use the `/checkapi` command to verify if the Trading212 API is reachable and working.

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.